 - Enrollment at the foreign school must be for a minimum of 13 contiguous weeks.

 It is the student’s responsibility to have a clear understanding of how a semester abroad will affect their overall credit count and ability to meet HLS degree and American Bar Association requirements.
-(In addition, state bar associations may impose specific requirements.)
-Students should consult with the Registrar’s Office to confirm their credits earned to date.
+In addition, state bar associations may impose specific requirements.
+Students may consult with the Office of the Registrar to confirm their credits earned to date.

 Please note that HLS credits are based on classroom hours; the credits that a course carries at a foreign school may not be comparable.
-According to the ABA, “Law schools on a conventional semester system typically require 700 minutes of instruction time per ‘credit,’ exclusive of time for an examination.”
-HLS calculates credit equivalencies by totaling the classroom minutes for each course taken abroad and dividing by 700.
+According to the ABA, “Law schools on a conventional semester system typically require 720 minutes of instruction time per ‘credit,’ exclusive of time for an examination.”
+HLS calculates credit equivalencies by totaling the classroom minutes for each course taken abroad and dividing by 720.
+Any course taken abroad that meets for fewer than 720 minutes (the equivalent of one HLS credit hour) will not be eligible for HLS credit.

 Students are required to select and work with two faculty advisors—one at HLS and another at the foreign school—to develop and obtain approvals for an appropriate, individualized course of study:

-- The full-time faculty member at Harvard monitors the student’s activities overseas (including approving the student’s program of study and reviewing any written work) and, for students who choose to write a one-credit paper, supervises that paper for a grade after return.
+- The full-time faculty member at Harvard monitors the student’s activities overseas, including approving the student’s program of study, and, for students who choose to write a one-credit paper, supervises that paper for a grade after return.
 This advisor should be selected early in the application process.
 Please note that only HLS professors can serve as advisors; faculty members holding the title of lecturer, visiting professor, or affiliated faculty are not eligible.

 - Students should seek out a faculty member whose areas of interest and expertise (thematic and/or geographic) are similar and relevant to the proposed semester abroad.
-Although it can be advantageous for students to work with a professor whom they already know, and who can recommend them, it is especially important for the faculty advisor to be in a position to consider the coherence of the proposed plan of study.
-Most faculty members are happy to meet with students and provide advice and assistance when possible.
+Although it can be advantageous for students to work with a professor whom they already know, and who can recommend them, this is not necessary.
+It is, however, important for the faculty advisor to be in a position to consider the coherence of the proposed plan of study.
+Most faculty members are happy to meet with students and provide advice and assistance when possible, so students should not hesitate to approach professors whom they do not know.

 - The full-time faculty member at the foreign school acts as the student’s primary contact while overseas and provides confirmation of the courses in which the student has enrolled and that those courses meet the student’s educational objectives.